NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge-platform/knowledge-base.md

 title: Knowledge base
 subtitle: >
-  Our knowledge base is a collection of readworthy articles, books and other publications from various disciplines about algorithmic fairness.
+  Our knowledge base is a collection of readworthy articles, books and other publications from various disciplines about responsible AI.
 Each piece of writing has been summarized and/or reviewed.